Cooking and Cleaning Generate More Indoor Pollution Than You Think

-Outdoor pollution is a hot topic, and the Environmental Protection Agency (EPA) is in charge of keeping pollution to manageable levels.
+Outdoor pollution is a hot topic, and the Environmental Protection Agency (EPA) is in charge of keeping pollution at manageable levels.
 On the flip side, people often overlook indoor air quality.
-Inside people's homes, there are no regulations and guidelines to help keep the indoor air pollution levels low.
+Inside people's homes, there are no regulations and guidelines to help keep indoor air pollution levels low.

 In fact, according to the EPA, the levels of indoor air pollutants can be up to five times higher than those outdoors.
-They can be related to respiratory diseases such as asthma or chronic obstructive pulmonary disease.
+This is related to respiratory diseases such as asthma or chronic obstructive pulmonary disease.

 The most common indoor air pollution source is cooking, especially when roasting and frying.
-This activity increases its danger when done with gas, kerosene, coal, or biomass fuelled stoves, which more than 2 billion people still use nowadays.
+This activity increases its danger when done with gas, kerosene, coal, or biomass-fuelled stoves.
+Worse, more than 2 billion people still use woodburning stoves.

 Airborne chemicals are everywhere in our homes, including cleaning products and air fresheners.
-Furthermore, cleaning activities also add to this, with vacuuming being one of the leading indoor air pollution activities.
+Furthermore, cleaning activities also add to this.
+Vacuuming being one of the leading indoor air pollution activities.
 In this case, experts advise having vacuums with high-grade filters, which allow more efficient capture of dust particles.

-Researchers found that the indoor pollutant representing a higher risk to humans is particle pollution, including fine particles such as those with 2.5 micrometers in diameter and less.
+Researchers found that indoor pollutant representing a higher risk to humans is particle pollution.
+This includes fine particles such as those with 2.5 micrometers in diameter and less.

 In those cases, air filtration with a High-Efficiency Particulate Air (HEPA) filter would be advisable.
 Moderately using cleaning products, changing to electric stoves, and limiting incense and candle lighting can also help reduce the levels of air pollution.